kmoyu-xxx/kmoyu-xxx/README.md

-# K.Moyu 🧩 - 'I know nothing, so I use DeepSeek'
+# K.Moyu 🧩 - 'I know very little, so I use DeepSeek'

 ##### Hmm, so are you telling me that: